Fiat Currency¶

 - Government deficit spending financed by newly created money

-The result is the same as ancient coin debasement: inflation, wealth transfer from savers to debtors, and erosion of the currency's purchasing power.
+The result is the same as ancient coin debasement: inflation, wealth transfer from savers to debtors, and erosion of purchasing power.

 Contrast with Bitcoin¶